 Purpose: Synchronize all teams with the latest reference labels

-Access: Click the refresh icon in the admin header
+Access: Click the refresh icon (arrows rotate) in the admin header

 Process: